-The Black Saddled Coral Grouper (Plectropomus laevis) also known as the Saddled grouper.
-They are rare fish on the Tanzanian coast and are shy and usually difficult to approach
+The Black Saddled Coral Grouper (Plectropomus laevis) is also known as the Saddled grouper.
+They are fairly rare fish on the Tanzanian coast and are shy and usually difficult to approach.

-There is a second colour phase with a dark grey body with similar bars on it.
+There is a second colour phase with a dark grey body with similar bars on it which is quite rare.
 As with all grouper they have a proportionally large mouth designed for swallowing their prey whole.
-Their maximum size is 125 cm in length although 80 cm is more common.
+Their maximum size is 125 cm in length although 80 cm is more common in the wild.

 BLACK SADDLED CORAL GROUPER IN THE WILD